Post-measurement Quantum Monte Carlo: Loop updates

 Recall that, in the SSE, the full set of operator strings acting on a basis state must return that state to itself, i.e. there are periodic boundary conditions in imaginary time.
 Inserting off-diagonal operators into the string while respecting these periodic boundary conditions is, at least naively, straightforward using local updates, such as pairwise insertions and deletions of these operators.
 Unfortunately, such updates typically fail to sample the full configuration space.
 This is because local updates cannot alter global topological features of the operator sequence, such as loop winding numbers.

-Loop updates address this challenges by constructing and flipping non-local clusters of spins or operator segments.
+Loop updates address this challenge by constructing and flipping non-local clusters of spins or operator segments.
 These updates satisfy detailed balance while enabling transitions between topological sectors, thereby ensuring that all relevant operator string configurations are accessible.
 In practice, a full loop update sweep visits each operator, on average, once, resulting in a computational cost that scales linearly with both the number of lattice sites $N$ and the inverse temperature $\beta$, that is, $\mathcal{O}(\beta N)$.

 In the parameter regimes explored in this work, we observe no signs of critical slowing down.
 Loop updates remain effective even in the presence of long-range correlations and near-critical behavior.
 To ensure convergence to equilibrium, we follow standard QMC procedures by monitoring observables as a function of $\beta$.
-We find that choosing $\beta \propto 3N$ is sufficient to obtain accurate results for all observables of interest, despite the vanishing finite-size gaps associated with the Anderson tower of states (discussed in Sec.~\ref{sec:singlet}).
+We find that choosing $\beta \propto 3N$ is sufficient to obtain accurate results for all observables of interest.